 If you plan to travel in remote areas where malaria is present, it is very important to take preventive medicines and to follow the correct schedule for taking them.
 The majority of people who become infected with malaria did not take preventive malaria medicines or did not follow the correct dosing schedule.

-If you are going to areas where there is no medical care available, you can get medicine before you leave and carry it with you while you travel.
+If you are going to areas where no medical care is available, you can get medicine before you leave and carry it with you while you travel.
 Your doctor will give you instructions on how to use the medicine if you should develop malaria symptoms.
 This is a temporary measure until you can get medical care.
 Seek medical care as soon as possible (ideally within 24 hours).

 You can take medicines called antimalarials to prevent and treat malaria.
 Malaria is a very serious disease, and its presence in many regions of the world is well known.
 So if you are travelling to an area where malaria is present, it is important to reduce the risk of infection by taking medicine before you travel, while you are in the area, and after you return home.
 Which medicine you take is based on: